Gepetto/quadruped-reactive-walking/README.md

   the ground before touchdown).
 * For the MPC QP problem you can tune weights of the Q and P matrices in the `create_weight_matrices` function of `src/MPC.cpp`.
-* Remember that if you modify C++ code you need to recompile the library.
+* Remember that if you modify C++ code you need to recompile and reinstall the library.